 Simon, Sienna and I then took a break from sailing but not the boat.
 We were liveaboards at the Charleston Harbor Marina while our daughter went to 1st grade for a year and I could spend time with my parents, my brother and his family.
 It had been 20 years since I lived in America so I wanted to spend time with family while we were in their neck of the world.

-We decided to take our boat out of the Marina and go up a river as far as we could to get away from the coast and provide Britcan with as much protection as we could.
+We decided to take our boat out of the Marina and go up a river as far as we could to get away from the coast.
+And to provide Britcan with as much protection as we could.
 Right after we started up the river we overheated.
 Long story short, unbeknown to us our hull and intakes we filled with barnacles.

 As you can imagine we were already stressed about a hurricane coming.
 But to then find out that our hull and intakes were full of barnacles we become very anxious.
 We managed to ride the tide up the river and keep low revs on the engine so not to overheat.